 Although it’s free, I don’t recommend choosing the first option.
-Some functions are pretty straightforward, like the IF function (see below), but many others are way more complicated, and need some explanation.
+While some functions are pretty straightforward, like the IF function, many others are way more complicated and need some explanation.

-If, on the other hand, you are going to choose the second option, I highly recommend you to do Infinite Skills’ course on Udemy (not aff).
-It’s $99, and it’s pretty long, but it’s worth it.
+If, on the other hand, you are going to choose the second option, I highly recommend you to do Infinite Skills’ course on Udemy (not an affiliate link).
+It’s $99, it’s pretty long, but it’s worth it.

 I did it myself, and it’s a great course, as it will introduce you to the most advanced and useful functions of Excel 2013.
 (You can also do the same course for Excel 2010.)

-If you asked any growth hacker what Excel function he uses, he’ll probably say he uses the same 4 or 5 over and over again.
+If you asked any marketer what Excel function he uses, he’ll probably say he uses the same 4 or 5 over and over again.

 In my case, I’ve found I use more than 5, but still, they’re just a few compared to the huge amount of functions Excel offers.

-In this post, you’ll learn the 10 most important functions that a growth hacker like you needs to know to use Excel like a champ (because I assume you’re one, right?)
+In this post, you’ll learn the 10 most important functions that a marketer like you needs to know to use Excel functions like a champ (because I assume you’re one, right?)